jingwang/upgradeManager/README.md

 **Topic**

-TOCLOUD_REQUEST_UPGRADE/$gatewayId
+TOCLOUD/REQUEST_UPGRADE/$gatewayId

 **Description**

-The gateway send this message to request the content of a specific version of software upgrade
+The gateway sends this message to request the content of a specific version of software upgrade

 **Direction**